comphist/cora/INSTALL.md

 `www/db/configure_db.php` in your web browser and follow the instructions on the page.

-Alternatively, you can run the command-line script `bin/make_database.php`.
+Alternatively, you can run the command-line script `www/db/configure_db_cli.php` with parameter `-a install`.
+If an update is required, the same script can be used with the option `-a upgrade` to perform the database migration.
-If an update is required, you will find a script `make_coradb.sql` in your build directory, which has to be run against the MySQL server instance you're using, e.g. by calling:

-    mysql -uroot -p <make_coradb.sql

 ## Generating Documentation ##